bobbystrausser12/homelab-monitoring/README.md

 📬 Contact

 If you have tips, want to collaborate, or have feedback, feel free to open an issue or reach out on LinkedIn.

+### 4. Phase 3 – Security Monitoring & Intrusion Detection

+To practice security operations in a realistic way, I added a lightweight host-based intrusion detection pipeline on my services VM.

+This pipeline:

+- Watches `/var/log/auth.log` in real time.
+- Detects failed SSH logins, successful logins, and invalid user attempts.
+- Tracks repeated failures per IP in a sliding 5-minute window to flag possible brute-force attacks.
+- Enriches each event with GeoIP data (country, region, city, ISP) when available.
+- Sends structured JSON alerts into n8n, which formats them and pushes human-readable security alerts to a Discord channel.

+This simulates the kind of basic detection and alerting that a SOC or SysAdmin team would rely on for SSH hardening and early-stage intrusion detection.